leocadiotine/Dumbledroid/README.md

 Furthermore: its connection with the web service is smart.
 Dumbledroid only opens a connection and checks the headers.
 If the web service's version wasn't modified since the last time Dumbledroid downloaded it, the framework will use the cached version.

 ##Usage
-You can find a whole working example on the `DumbledoreExample` folder of this repository.
-It's a working Android project that uses the Dumbledore framework.
+You can find a whole working example on the `DumbledroidExample` folder of this repository.
+It's a working Android project that uses the Dumbledroid framework.
 But for the purposes of this manual, following are step by step instructions.

 ###Step 1: Add the framework to your Android project
 You can do this in two different ways: importing the Dumbledroid project on Eclipse and [referencing it as a library project](https://developer.android.com/tools/projects/projects-eclipse.html#ReferencingLibraryProject) or simply copying the binary file (.jar) to the `libs` directory of your Android project.
 You can find the latest binary on the "Current Version" paragraph of this document.